Broadway Junction station: BMT Fulton Street Line platforms

 Manhattan Junction was the original name for the Fulton Street Elevated platforms.
 It was located above Fulton and Sackman Streets, and was the second station to be built in the area of Broadway Junction.
 The station was built by the Kings County Elevated Railway on July 4, 1889.
 Manhattan Junction station had an island platform and two tracks, with a spur leading to the East New York Yard, as well as a side platform on the north side of the station that turned north along the East New York Loop, and ended on the south side of the BMT Jamaica Line platforms.
 The line was originally double tracked; a third track was added in the mid-1910s as part of the Dual Contracts expansion of the line between Nostrand Avenue and Hinsdale Street.
+The Dual Contracts work reconfigured the Broadway Junction station (then called Manhattan Junction), including removal of the Fulton Street Line platforms.

 In 1938, the Independent Subway System began constructing their own Fulton Street Subway and added an underground subway station named Broadway–East New York station.
 Stations west of this point were being made obsolete as many were being replaced by the subway stations.
-The subway station opened in December 1946, and the elevated station above it closed on April 26, 1956, along with all other stations east of Rockaway Avenue.
+The subway station opened in December 1946, and all stations east of Rockaway Avenue closed.
 The ironwork for the old Fulton Elevated trackways can still be found over Fulton Street between Van Sinderen Avenue and Williams Place, and can be seen under this portion of the complex from the Canarsie Line platforms.
 The severed connection between the station and the East New York Yard can also be seen below the Canarsie Line and above the north side of Fulton Street.

 Ridership

 In 2016, the station had 3,085,401 boardings, making it the 166th most used station in the 422-station system.
 This amounted to an average of 9,189 passengers per weekday.
 In 2017, The New York Times wrote that 100,000 daily passengers used the station per day, meaning that the vast majority of passengers used the station to make transfers to other routes.
+By 2019, annual ridership had declined to 2,759,349 boardings, making Broadway Junction the 177th most-used station in the -station system.
+This amounted to an average of 7,813 passengers per weekday.
+Due to the COVID-19 pandemic in New York City, ridership dropped drastically in 2020, with only 1,292,868 passengers entering the station that year.